Curtis Jerry Smothers - Freelance Blogger/Tutor

 Stopped the British in their tracks

-They fought to save the Union
+They died to save the Union

 Or drive the Yankees from their door